 Easy, right?
 SO easy.

 I decided to just make two baguettes, but you could definitely make four.
-Personally, I like ’em long, but it will make it difficult if you don’t have a sheet pan big enough, so really, this recipe will make 3 or 4 crusty loaves.
+Personally, I like 'em long, but it will make it difficult if you don't have a sheet pan big enough, so really, this recipe will make up to 4 crusty loaves.

 I seriously love this baguette.
 It is the perfect addition for a wine and cheese afternoon with girlfriends and any cheese board or charcuterie.
 We love a good baguette.